Kite Festival, Kite Flying, Kiter, Kiting

-I love to fly kites, especially large kites over the great state of Wisconsin.
-I’m a proud member and president of the award-winning Wisconsin Kiters Club and member of the American Kitefliers Association.
+I specialize in flying large showkite displays.
+I’m a proud member and former president of the award-winning Wisconsin Kiters Club and member of the American Kitefliers Association.

-Whether flying in a handful of kite festivals across the Midwest or out on my own, I always find a creative way to capture the experience: https://youtube.com/michaelksherman
+Whether flying professionally at corporate and community events nationwide, or out on my own, I always find a creative way to capture the experience.

 Maxi Gecko by Peter Lynn Kites: